n8mcdunna/kafka-message-broker/README.md

 4. Tests begin running in staging; upon success, the workflow will automatically promote to production.

 ## Scaling and Future Enhancements
-- Optimize Kafka configuration settings
+- Optimize Kafka configuration settings.
-- Use partitions to handle higher message throughput which would allow multiple consumers to process messages in parallel
+- Use partitions to handle higher message throughput which would allow multiple consumers to process messages in parallel.
-- Add more transformations and aggregation metrics
+- Add more transformations and aggregation metrics.
-- Add logic for handling persistent and critical errors
+- Add logic for handling persistent and critical errors.
 - Connect to a data warehouse for more analytical processing power.
-[Snowflake documentation on Kafka integration](https://docs.snowflake.com/en/user-guide/kafka-connector)
+[Snowflake documentation on Kafka integration](https://docs.snowflake.com/en/user-guide/kafka-connector).
-- Set up code linter for automatic standardization of code and improved code quality
+- Set up code linter for automatic standardization of code and improved code quality.